Logan v. United States

 Logan v.
-United States, 552 U.S. 23 (2007), was a case before the United States Supreme Court.
+United States, 552 U.S. 23 (2007), was a case before the United States Supreme Court in which the court held that the "civil rights restored" exemption of convictions for sentence-enhancement purposes did not extend to a defendant who retained his civil rights at all times, and whose post-conviction legal status remained in all respects unaltered by any state dispensation..

 Background

 Defendant pleaded that his sentence (for being a felon in possession of a firearm) was improperly enhanced under the Armed Career Criminal Act of 1984, 18 U.S.C.S. § 921(a)(20), because it was based on prior convictions which did not result in the loss of civil rights.
 Since that law did not include prior convictions for sentencing purposes if civil rights were restored, defendant argued that it also operated to preclude his prior state battery convictions from consideration at sentencing because the offenses occasioned no loss of civil rights.

 The U.S. Court of Appeals for the Seventh Circuit affirmed his sentence.

 Question before the court

 Is a conviction that does not result in a loss of civil rights excluded from the "three convictions rule" that are required to activate the Armed Career Criminal Act's sentence enhancement?